176.3 Partial Renewal

 55 Pa.
 Code § 133.23(b)

 A request to add a mandatory budget group member to an existing budget group is a partial renewal.
 An eligibility review must be made no later than 10 days after the request.
-The payment name only needs to provide information about the person being added when completing the required renewal form.
+The payment name only needs to provide information about the individual being added when completing the required renewal form.
 The payment name must also include other nonfinancial and financial changes in the budget group’s circumstances on the renewal form.
+See Section 168.8 Changes in Budget Group Members.

 Example: Adding a parent to a TANF budget group is a partial renewal that requires a renewal form and a personal interview.
 The CAO may complete a telephone or face-to-face interview.